laumbourassa/gll/README.md

 ## License

-The GLL library is released under the **GNU General Public License v3.0** or later.
-You are free to modify and distribute it under the same terms.
-See [GNU General Public License](https://www.gnu.org/licenses/) for more details.
+The GLL library is released under the **MIT License**.
+You are free to use, modify, and distribute it under the terms of the license.
+See the [MIT License](https://opensource.org/licenses/MIT) for more details.

 ## Author